-Views reasons to manage (or not anymore) our personal brand, we move on to the first phase of personal brand diagnostics, yes, external feedback.
-To do this I have asked a great specialist for help, Noemí Vico, co-author of the book Smart Feedback (Lid Editorial, 2018).
+Views reasons to manage (or not) our personal brand, we move on to the first phase of personal brand diagnosis, The external feedback.
+To do this I have asked a great specialist for help, Naomi Vico, co-author of the book Smart Feedback (Lid Editorial, 2018).

-This tour follows the methodology of the Personal Brand Iceberg, whose three great pillars are:
+This journey follows the methodology of the Personal Brand Iceberg, whose three great pillars are:

-- self-knowledge: the complete diagnosis of our personal brand to know where we are.
+- Self: the complete diagnosis of our personal brand to know where we are.

-- Visibility: The personal communication plan to know how we can get there and if we are coming.
+- Visibility: The personal communication plan to know how we can get there and if we're coming.

 - Johari's window and feedback